flintlib/flint/doc/source/ca.rst

     If combined with ``CA_PRINT_REPR``, numbers appearing
     within the symbolic representation will also be printed with decimal approximations.

+    Warning: printing a decimal approximation requires a computation, which can be expensive.
+It can also mutate cached data (numerical enclosures of extension numbers), affecting subsequent computations.

 .. macro:: CA_PRINT_DIGITS